110-kenichi/mame/README.md

 		Improved DAC performance of VGMPlayer.
 		Added Timbre Manager.
 You can manage Timbres more easily.
 		Improved Drum Editor function.
+		Fixed VGMPlayer not sounding sound on Genesis/MD with some flashcart.
 4.7.1.0 Improved data transfer speed for FTDI.
 4.7.0.0 Supported XGM recording by NRPN.
 For more information, see the manual.
 		Fixed XGM DAC playing issue created by MAmi.